enoklearn/engineering/modules/automated-testing.md

 <details open>
    <summary><b>Requirements Gathering</b></summary><br/>

-   With this topic, you’ll learn how to gather requirements for features, bugs, and other tasks so that you know what to build.
+   With this topic, you'll learn how to gather requirements for features, bugs, and other tasks so that you know what to build.

    #### Learning Outcomes
    * Describe the concept of a user story